 Instructions

-- Bake at 350F for 35-40 minutes.
-Check early if your oven runs hot.
-Brownies are best when they're underdone.
+- Bake at 350F for 30-35 minutes.
+Check early if your oven runs hot, and do not overbake.
+Brownies are done when they don't wiggle much and the top seems set.
+Testing with a toothpick will not work.

-- Store brownies in an airtight container at room temperature.
+- Store brownies in an airtight container; room temperature is fine.
 They should still be moist after 4 days.

 Leona Konkel says